• Home

 Frequently Asked Questions

-They’re likely too wet or too dry.
-Add more breadcrumbs if too wet or a splash of lemon juice if too dry.
+They're likely too wet or too dry.
+Add more breadcrumbs if the mixture feels loose, or a splash of lemon juice if it's too dry.
+Make sure the patties are firmly pressed before frying.

 Can I use something other than breadcrumbs?